E-commerce 101: an essential guide to the sector

 The great thing about having lots of options is that you can be confident in eventually deciding on the perfect solution.
 To help you get started, we’ve put together an ‘e-commerce 101.’
 This blog post will explain everything you need to know about e-commerce, as well as highlighting the best e-commerce platforms and letting you know how to get started.

-Breaking down what e-commerce–or electronic commerce–actually is can help to unwrap some of the questions around choosing the right platform and site.
+Breaking down what e-commerce – or electronic commerce – actually is can help answer some of the questions around choosing the right platform and site.
 According to the Cambridge Dictionary, e-commerce can be defined as “the buying and selling of goods and services over the internet.”

 Simply put, anytime a transaction takes place over the internet, e-commerce is happening. e-commerce is also sometimes referred to as e-business or internet commerce and it can include many different types of transactions, including the transfer of data and goods.

 The importance of e-commerce is easy to understand when you think about the world of today.
-The internet has become the focal point or at least the location of a huge portion of our lives.
+The internet has become a focal point of a huge portion of our lives.
 From entertainment and dating to food deliveries to banking, our lives have gone online.

 That’s why it makes sense for business owners to look into how their product or offerings can be translated online.
-As of 2020, around 59% of the world’s entire population were online–that’s a huge 4.45 billion people.
+As of 2020, around 59% of the world’s entire population were online – that’s 4.45 billion people.
 You should aim to target and showcase your services to where potential customers are, and, as these numbers prove, they are highly likely to be online.
 According to Nasdaq, it’s thought that by 2040, 95% of shopping in the UK will be facilitated by e-commerce.

 Take a closer look at how you can adapt your products or services to the online world.